swcarpentry/r-novice-gapminder/_episodes/07-control-flow.md

 ---
-title: Control flow
+title: Control Flow
 teaching: 35
 exercises: 20
 questions:
-- "FIXME"
+- "How can I make data-dependent choices in R?"
+- "How can I repeat operations in R?"
 objectives:
 - "Write conditional statements with `if()` and `else()`."
 - "Write and understand `for()` loops."
 keypoints:
-- "FIXME"
+- "Use `if` and `else` to make choices."
+- "Use `for` to repeat operations."
 ---